robert-westenberger/knowledgebase/docker/container-manipulation.md

 - `NAME` - combination of two random words, joined with an underscore.

 The `--name` option can be used to name the container.

+## Remove Containers As Soon as They Are Stopped
 # List Containers
 ## Currently running
 The `container ls` command can be used to list containers that are currently running.